StableMamba: Distillation-free Scaling of Large SSMs for Images and Videos: Results

 \subsection{Evaluation on ImageNet-C}

-IN-C~\cite{hendrycks2019corrImageNet} is a benchmark for evaluating the robustness of neural networks to images with common corruptions like JPEG compression.
+IN-C~\citep{hendrycks2019corrImageNet} is a benchmark for evaluating the robustness of neural networks to images with common corruptions like JPEG compression.
 It includes 19 common types of image corruption at 5 different intensity levels.
-We test our network on this benchmark to assess the robustness introduced by Attention layers.
+We test our network on this benchmark to assess the robustness introduced by attention layers.

 \textbf{Results:} We present results for Gaussian blurring and JPEG compression corruption for StableMamba-M in comparison with VideoMamba-M, ViT-B\textbackslash16 and ResNet-50 in \cref{fig:jpeg_compression}.
 We see that StableMamba-M (blue) outperforms VideoMamba-M (yellow) for all levels of corruption.
 The gap becomes larger as the intensity of corruption increases.
 StableMamba behaves similar or even slightly better than the pure attention-based architecture ViT-B\textbackslash16 and is more robust than ResNet-50, in particular for the highly relevant JPEG compression setting.

-We report the results across all corruptions in the supplementary material.
+We also report the results across all corruptions in the Table~\ref{tab:imagenet_c_mce_tab}.
+The Mean Corruption Error (mCE) table on the ImageNet-C dataset presented in Table ~\ref{tab:imagenet_c_mce_tab} showcases the robustness of various models to common image corruptions, with errors reported relative to AlexNet.
+Our proposed model, StableMamba-M, demonstrates superior performance with an mCE of 50.5\%, which is competitive with the DeiT-B model, which has an mCE of 50.4\%.
+Notably, StableMamba-M outperforms ViT-B/16 and VideoMamba-M, which have mCEs of 53.7\% and 51.6\%, respectively, highlighting its improved robustness.
+This comparison underscores StableMamba-M's effectiveness in enhancing model stability and corruption resistance, providing a significant advancement over existing models like VideoMamba.